All Episodes

 You know, five years later, is it enough?

-Uh you know, I think we're prepared.
+You know, I think we're prepared.

-I think all of us as Americans look around every day, take a good look at our surroundings and think, okay, is this a safe place?
+I think all of us, as Americans, look around every day, take a good look at our surroundings and think, okay, is this a safe place?

-You know, something it sounds to me like the media is terrorizing you.
+It sounds to me like the media is terrorizing you.

-It sounds like the sounds to me like the biggest terrorists you fear are the drive-by media.
+Sounds to me like the biggest terrorists you fear are the drive-by media.

-And I I look, I totally understand it.
+And look, I totally understand it.

-It's we're out of time again here.
+We're out of time again here.

 Darn this stupid format clock.